robusta-dev/robusta/docs/help.rst

     This indicates potential discrepancies between the version of Prometheus you are trying to use and the version of the CRDs in your cluster.

-    Follow this guide for :ref:`upgrading CRDs from an older version <Upgrading from older versions>`.
+    Follow this guide for :ref:`upgrading CRDs from an older version <Manual Upgrade>`.

 .. details:: robusta-runner isn't working or has exceptions